No Junk. Just Awesome Stocking Stuffers!

 Hair supplies have a way of disappearing constantly.
 So if you have girls, use the stocking as an opportunity to stock up on hairbands, barrettes and a no hurt hairbrush.

 How about some personalized #2 pencils to make your child’s school day a little more fun?
-And these pencils with messages are so adorable.
-Or some Japanese erasers.
-Or this Giving-Tree-inspired sticky note pad and cassette sticky note pad.
+And these pencils engraved with Harry Potter charms are so adorable.
+Or go with some Japanese erasers.
+Or how about a Giving Tree-themed sticky pad or a cassette sticky note pad.

 Kids can make all kinds of stuff out of duct tape which now comes in lots of fun, playful patterns for boys and girls.
 As a parent, not only do you get to buy the duct tape but your kids will charge you for whatever duct tape wallet or purse they make you.
 Win-win for them!

 Does your kid like to build highways and roads around your home?
-Then check out Road Tape which comes with a mini vehicle too.
+Then check out this road pattern play tape.

 I know.
 Candy is technically junk.
 But at least this “junk” gets eaten and doesn’t take up space in my playroom!
 That’s the kind of junk I can allow into my house.